Cango Caves Adventure Tour

 The Cango Caves Adventure Tour is not for the fainthearted, but if you're reasonably fit and healthy, steady your nerves, hold your breath, tuck that tummy in and go deep into Africa’s largest cave.

-An accredited, experienced and knowledgeable caving guide will take you deep inside the cave, which, when it was first discovered, would have taken about 9 hours to explore.
-Today, it’s a mere 2 hours, but 2 hours that you’ll never forget!
+An accredited, experienced and knowledgeable caving guide will take you deep inside the cave, which, when it was first discovered, would have taken about nine hours to explore.
+Today, it’s a mere two hours, but two hours that you’ll never forget!
 Explore underground wonders such as bizarre rock formations, stunningly beautiful helictites and crystals, cave pools and peaceful grottos.

 The Cango Caves lie in a Precambrian limestone ridge adjacent to the Swartberg Mountains in the Cango valley, just 29km from the small town of Oudtshoorn in the Klein Karoo.